 Living in Saône-et-Loire means being in a perfect spot for easy travel everywhere you would like to go.

 The highway from north to south passes by.
-You can take the TGV (France’s intercity high-speed rail service) in two cities, Mâcon and Le Creusot, and be in the centre of Paris in 90 minutes.
+You can take the TGV (France’s intercity high-speed rail service) in two cities, Mâcon and Le Creusot, and be in the center of Paris in 90 minutes.

 The nearest airport is Lyon, which is only an hour’s drive.
 However, the drive to Geneva airport is certainly worth the extra time.